Terms and Conditions

 PERSONS RESPONSIBLE FOR THE WORK

-The names and status of the people who will have the general carriage of or overall responsibility for the services we provide for you are set out in our Letter of Engagement.
+The names and status of the people who will have for the services we provide for you are set out in our Letter of Engagement.

 CLIENT CARE AND SERVICE